jhshi/pelican.plugins.post_revision/Readme.rst

 - ``PROJECT_ROOT``: Root directory of the Pelican project.
 You should set this to ``os.path.dirname(os.path.abspath(__file__))``.
-I don't know if Pelican offers in some for meta data, so let me know if that's the case and this settings is not necessary.
+I don't know if Pelican offers this already in some meta data, so let me know if that's the case and this settings is not necessary.